 Compare offers to find the best loan

 When searching for a personal loan, it can be helpful to compare several different offers to find the best interest rate and payment terms for your needs.
-With this comparison tool, you'll just need to answer a handful of questions in order for Even Financial to determine the top offers for you.
+With this comparison tool, you'll just need to answer a handful of questions for Even Financial to determine the top offers for you.
 The service is free, secure and does not affect your credit score.

 This tool is provided and powered by Even Financial, a search and comparison engine that matches you with third-party lenders.
 Any information you provide is given directly to Even Financial and it may use this information in accordance with its own privacy policies and terms of service.
 By submitting your information, you agree to receive emails from Even.
 Select does not control and is not responsible for third party policies or practices, nor does Select have access to any data you provide.
 Select may receive an affiliate commission from partner offers in the Even Financial tool.
 The commission does not influence the selection in order of offers.